davidebreso/gem-dev/desktop/readme.txt

 to the original Digital Research's GEM Desktop 3.0 include:

 * 'Floppy disk format' utility (inspired by EmuTOS)
+* 'Install Accessories' for single- and multi-tasking builds
 * Auto-arrange of icons to match the window size
 * Four windows and desktop icons (like GEM/1)
 * ViewMAX look and feel